Cognition in Patients With Hypoglycemia, Without Diabetes

 Detailed Description

-This study will test the hypothesis that recurrent hypoglycemia is associated with differences in cognition (thinking), by analyzing results of cognitive testing in individuals with a history of hypoglycemia as compared with those without known hypoglycemia.
+This study will test the hypothesis that a history of recurrent hypoglycemia following gastric bypass is associated with differences in cognition (thinking), by analyzing results of cognitive testing in post-gastric bypass individuals with a history of hypoglycemia as compared to those without known hypoglycemia.

-This pilot study will identify cognitive domains of interest in participants with hypoglycemia, as well as inform the development of a future battery of assessments, which could be replicated in a larger sample.
-Cognitive domains which will be assessed include: memory, language, executive function, and psychomotor speed.
+This pilot study will identify cognitive domains of interest, as well as inform the development of a future battery of assessments, which could be replicated in a larger sample.
+Cognitive domains which will be assessed include: premorbid intelligence, memory, language, executive function, and psychomotor speed.

 Study Type